-First-year students are admitted in the Fall Semester, and beginning in 2015, the Spring Semester.
+First-year students are admitted in the Fall Semester.
 Admissions are made on a rolling basis as applications are received.
 The Admissions Committee accepts, rejects, or places the application on hold for later review.
 Most applicants can expect to receive an admissions decision shortly after ASL receives all of the application material.
 In the case of applicants who are completing their undergraduate degree at the time of application, admission to ASL will be conditioned on proof of a conferred bachelor's degree.